liamzdenek/affirm-application/memory-bank/progress.md

 ## Blockers

 - ✓ Resolved: NX plugin naming has changed (@nrwl/react → @nx/react)
+- ✓ Resolved: NX serve task for API was missing
+- ✓ Resolved: TypeScript configuration for API package was incorrect
-- ⚠️ TypeScript errors need to be resolved
+- ✓ Resolved: TypeScript errors in the codebase
+- ✓ Resolved: Lambda bundling issues for deployment
+- ⚠️ No automated testing in place

 ## Mitigation Strategies

-1. **TypeScript Errors**: Focus on implementing the core functionality first, then address TypeScript errors
-2. **AWS Configuration**: Use CDK to ensure consistent and correct configurations
+1. **Automated Testing**: Implement comprehensive test suite to catch issues early
+2. **CI/CD Pipeline**: Set up automated deployments to reduce manual errors
+3. **Monitoring and Alerting**: Implement CloudWatch alarms for early detection of issues
+4. **Security Enhancements**: Add API authentication and WAF protection
-3. **Cold Start Latency**: Use a single Lambda for all API endpoints to reduce cold starts
+5. **Cold Start Latency**: Use a single Lambda for all API endpoints to reduce cold starts
-4. **Data Consistency**: Implement clear aggregation logic with timestamp-based partitioning
+6. **Data Consistency**: Implement clear aggregation logic with timestamp-based partitioning